 As an example of this type of attack, NIST mentions cache-timing attacks.
 These exploit a side-channel when implementations rely on a cache to accelerate data access from the main memory.
 Using such an attack, a vulnerable implementation can be cracked in minutes.
 Several hardware instructions were created specifically to counter such attacks.

 The NIST has a team of researchers pulling from the work of an entire field of study to determine what is and isn’t secure.
 Chances are, you don’t have those kinds of resources.
-EB Solution is your cybersecurity insider.
-If you have concerns about the encryption you’re using, or any other security-related matter, please feel free to contact us today.
+EB Solution is your cybersecurity insider, so feel free to contact us today if you have concerns about the encryption you’re using, or any other security-related matter.